Draft.dev

 When it comes to writing for more general audiences, you’ll often be tasked with striking a balance between making information both approachable and educational; you have to be aware of when you need to simplify your language, and where digging deeper into the nitty gritty is appreciated.
 You don’t want to alienate your readers but you also don’t want to bore them.

-This is where working remotely can present a challenge.
+Working remotely can present a challenge.
 You might not have immediate access to clients, engineers, or teammates, and learning about your audience and objectives might take additional time as you communicate more passively via email or a messaging platform.

 As a rule, it’s always worth requesting a target audience brief with each assignment.
 It’s also helpful to have the company’s style guide handy, if they have one.
 Don’t be afraid to ask questions and request more resources.